jonatan-kazmierczak/articles/pandemic-2020.md

-# Why the Coronavirus disease pandemic will last over 3.5 years ?
+# Why the Coronavirus disease pandemic should last over 3.5 years ?

-Unusual worldwide realities which started in year 2020, called *[Coronavirus disease (COVID-19) pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)*, will last over 3.5 years.
+Unusual worldwide realities which started in year 2020, called *[Coronavirus disease (COVID-19) pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)*, should last over 3.5 years.
 These *realities* mean:
-* taking away known regularity of life (unlimited meetings and travelling, attendance to cultural and sport events, having face uncovered)
+* taking away known regularity of life
 * devastation of the world economy

-How do we know, that they are supposed to last over 3.5 years?
-Because it was prophesized long ago by God and it is written in the Bible, in the Book of Daniel.
-Let's take a look at the prophecy.
+Why should they last over 3.5 years?
+Because this is the most likely meaning of the prophecy given long ago by God and written in the Bible, in the Book of Daniel.

 ## The prophecy
 The Book of Daniel, [chapter 12](https://biblehub.com/niv/daniel/12.htm), verses [11](https://biblehub.com/daniel/12-11.htm)-[12](https://biblehub.com/daniel/12-12.htm), say: